 Orange has thrown around the fake news canard as he lied about the murder rate in the US being at a 45-year high.
 He lied about the media coverage of terrorist activities, making journalists spend their time fighting back.

 The man tweeted one morning, “Thank you to Prime Minister of Australia for telling the truth about our very civil conversation that FAKE NEWS media lied about.”
-Only problem is, no one had any idea what he was talking about.
+The only problem is, no one had any idea what he was talking about.
 From the Washington Post: “It was unclear exactly what [he] was referring to, however.
 Turnbull did not deny the candid and frank exchange between the two men, with sources close to him describing [Orange] as a ‘bully’ in news reports.”

 I thought I had missed some news detail, which, I suppose, was the point.
 As a local editor mused, “This is more than a little curious.
 Did the president just make up what a foreign leader said?
 Did he imagine it?
 Is he gaslighting us all?
 Or, did his administration feed false information to the press so he could accuse it of getting the story wrong?
-Any one of this scenarios is serious.”
+Any one of these scenarios is serious.”

 He’s just as politically correct as the ones he criticizes.
 It “makes it impossible to talk about white supremacist terrorism, or right-wing terrorism of any kind.
 He can’t criticize Vladimir Putin.”